ceshine/ceshine-hugo/content/post/20200819-notes-labse/index.md

 Maybe they just want to mention a general characteristic of multilingual approaches.
 Nonetheless, the improvements in the low resource languages are significant and might be attributed to the fine-tuning task, the improved capacity of the model (LASER uses at most 5 Bi-LSTM layers), or the larger pre-train dataset.

 # The LaBSE Model

+## Datasets

+The monolingual data was collected from CommonCrawl and Wikipedia.

+The translation corpus is constructed from the web pages using a bitext mining system similar to the approach described in [Uszkoreit et al. (2010)](https://dl.acm.org/doi/10.5555/1873781.1873905).

 ## Pretraining task